 A common complaint I have however seen with IQair purifiers when you initially use them is the smell they initially produce when you start using one.
 The smell occurs because of the carbon filter component called the V5 filter.
 It collects impurities in the air even while its packaged and this results in a bad smell when you first turn it on for the first couple of weeks.

 The problem happens to the unlucky few.
 To fix the smell problem if it happens to you, you just need to replace this filter with a new one.
-You can get a refund for the price of the V5 filter on Amazon if your air purifier comes with a smelly V5 filter.
-I would go for the IQair Health Pro Plus if I want the best air quality a HEPA filter can currently provide in a medium to large sized room.
+You can get a refund for the price of the V5 filter at Amazon if your air purifier comes with a smelly V5 filter.
+I would go for the IQair Health Pro Plus (available at Amazon) if I want the best air quality a HEPA filter can currently provide in a medium to large sized room.

 Best Air Purifiers for Large Rooms Over 1500 Sq Ft